sgrif/diesel.rs-website/src/guides/getting-started.md

 diesel migration generate create_posts
 ```

-Diesel CLI will create two empty files for us in the required structure.
+Diesel CLI will create two empty files for us in the migrations directory.
 You'll see output that looks something like this:

 ```